Case File: 1037UMFL

-Experts said that the men known as the "Fort Myers Eight" were found within 50 yards of one another, and had been killed between 1980 and 2000.
+The men, who would become known as the "Fort Myers Eight," were found within 50 yards of one another, and had been killed sometime between 1987 and 2001.
 There was no skin or clothing left on the remains.
-There was also no trauma immediately evident.
+There were no signs of trauma immediately evident.

-Thanks to DNA, police were able to identify two of the eight men in November 2007.
+Thanks to DNA, police were able to identify three of the eight men - two in 2007, and another in 2008.

 Investigating Agency(s)If you have any information about this case please contact;

 Please refer to this number when contacting any agency with information regarding this case.

 Last Updated: 7/5/14 - By: DD / Unidentified Persons Coordinator